Inspector Mk2 mine countermeasures unmanned surface vehicle (USV) variant is based on a multi-purpose drone platform produced by ECA Group.

 The typical mine countermeasures payload includes an interferometric sonar, a synthetic aperture sonar, a towed side scan sonar, electro-optical devices, divers, and a towed mine sweep.

 The USV can launch and recover a K-STER I lightweight, self-propelled, remotely operated vehicle (ROV), K-STER C mine disposal vehicle or SEASCAN MK2 ROV using a compact launch and recovery system (LARS).
 The K-STER I integrates a camera and high-resolution sonar to identify mines.

 The K-STER ROVs feature a shaped charge in a tiltable head to aim at the target for the mine disposal.
 The vehicles can be deployed from the inspector to perform mine countermeasures missions up to 2km from the mother ship.
 The USBL transducer on board the USV enables the tracking of the ROV.

 The SEASCAN ROV has a maximum endurance of up to three hours and a range of 1,000m.
 The maximum operational depth of the ROV is 300m.
 The radio link on board the USV enables the command and control of the SEASCAN and ensures the transfer of real-time sonar and video data.
 The operator can deploy the mine countermeasures system in autonomous or remote mode from a distant control station.

 The USV is fitted with two diesel engines driving a pair of waterjets.
 Each engine generates a maximum power output of up 300hp.
 The propulsion system enables a high level of manoeuvrability in adverse conditions and allows unmanned and manned operations up to sea states four and five respectively.

-The USV can attain a maximum speed of 35kt and operate in medium waters with a depth ranging between 10m and 100m, as well as in shallow and very shallow waters.
-It has an endurance of 12 hours at 10kt speed.
+The USV can attain a maximum speed of 35k and operate in medium waters with a depth ranging between 10m and 100m, as well as in shallow and very shallow waters.
+It has an endurance of 12 hours at a speed of 10k.